digaotinfo/agenciaabear.com.br/www/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 2.10.13 =
+* Improvement: Excel (.xlsx) exports for forms that include files, now have working hyperlinks to download files from the Excel spreadsheet

 = 2.10.12 =
 * Improvement: Plugin settings page now organized in tabs